-(i) The Institute shall continue its contract with the Teacher's Insurance and Annuity Association providing coverage for major medical expenses for faculty, their spouses and dependent children.
-The entire premium will continue to be paid by the Institute.
-This contract shall include provisions for a maximum benefit of one million dollars (\$1,000,000) and a cash deductible of one hundred dollars (\$100) in any one (1) year, and reimbursement for the first two thousand five hundred dollars (\$2,500) in excess of the deductible amount of 80%, and for the remainder, 100%.
-This contract also shall provide for a maximum annual payment of seven hundred dollars (\$700) per individual for outpatient treatment by a licensed psychiatrist, psychologist and/or qualified social worker.
+The Institute shall provide (i) coverage for major medical expenses for part-time faculty, their spouses and dependent children, administered by Comprehensive Benefits Service Company.
+The Institute will pay the cost of the medical coverage.
+The major medical coverage shall include provisions for a maximum benefit of one million dollars (\$1,000,-000) and a cash deductible of two hundred dollars (\$200) for an individual in any one (1) year and five hundred dollars (\$500) for the family in any one year, and reimbursement for the first five thousand dollars (\$5,000) per individual in excess of the deductible amount of 80%, and for the remainder, 100%.
+Payment shall be at the 95th percentile of HIAA.
+This contract also shall provide for a maximum annual payment of seven hundred fifty dollars (\$750) per individual for outpatient treatment by a licensed psychiatrist, psychologist and/or qualified social worker.

-The maximum benefit for retired faculty over age 65 and their spouses over age 65 shall be one hundred thousand dollars (\$100,000).
+The maximum benefit for a retired part-time faculty member over age sixty-five (65) and his/her spouse over age sixty-five (65) shall be one hundred thousand dollars (\$100,000).

-(ii) The Institute shall provide a Blue Cross/Blue Shield 120 days full hospital coverage and the Executive Indemnity Surgical plan group contract or HIP hospitalization and medical surgical group contract to the faculty member.
+(ii) The Institute shall provide Blue Cross 365 days full hospital coverage group contract to the faculty member.
 The entire cost of individual and/or family coverage under such group contract shall be borne by the Institute.